yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

 * error message about nominations not open when nominating from page opened before nominations granted?
-* show dollars remaining for bids (including hidden max bids) in team info page if the signed-in user is a member of the team, not including hidden max bids otherwise
 * bids under hidden max not logged
 * allow a team to be "done" with the auction and stop giving them nominations (but stop allowing them to bid)
 * make team bids tables sortable